QuickFastly/NR-wiki/docs/Nova-Regna/World/Inhabitants/Mouse.md

 A common legend spread among mouse spirits is the story of the god of knowledge.
 It is said that in ancient times, the god of knowledge wrote all there ever was, and ever would be, to know in countless tomes, which were stored away in an inconceivably large library, hidden away deep in the earth.
 While the god of knowledge has since died, the god's daughter is still living, watching over the library, awaiting the arrivals of the faithful.

 Mouse spirits who believe this legend will invariably set out on a worldwide journey in search of the mythical hidden library.
 It is believed that at least two succeed in their journey with each generation, even though there is no way to know.
-Some also believe that the successful ones are guided personally by [[Haida]], whose words can sway even the least faithful into seeking the library.
+Some also believe that the successful ones are guided personally by [Haida](../../Characters/Incarnations%20&%20Gods/Haida), whose words can sway even the least faithful into seeking the library.

 ## Anatomy & physiology

-All mouse spirits inherently have [[Alignment]].
+All mouse spirits inherently have [Alignment](../Concepts/Alignment).

 All mouse spirits have either black or red eyes, animal ears, and pronounced upper central incisors.
 Many also possess a tail, and some even possess whiskers.
 In very rare cases, they can experience continuously growing incisors that require regular filing.

 All mouse spirits suffer from moderate to severe nearsightedness, but also have incredible hearing, capable of hearing sounds up to 40 kHz.
-Their skeletons are noticeably more brittle than [[Human|humans]], and their muscles significantly weaker by weight.
+Their skeletons are noticeably more brittle than [humans](./Human), and their muscles significantly weaker by weight.

 ### Life cycle